wso2/docs-is/en/docs/references/concepts/integrated-windows-authentication-overview.md

 - Web application protected with IWA
 - Web application and the server should be on the same domain

-Once all the requirements are fulfiled and the user enters the correct protected web application URL on the browser, the browser and the server uses IWA to authenticate the user.
+Once all the requirements are fulfilled and the user enters the correct protected web application URL on the browser, the browser and the server uses IWA to authenticate the user.

 ## How IWA works